Average On-Farm Yield Results

 How does Dry Seed Treat work?

-Chandler Dry Seed Treat is a talc-like powder that is applied directly on the seed at planting time.
-The talc carrier helps the treatment to easily adhere to the seed coat and also provides lubrication for finger and air planter mechanisms.
+Chandler Dry Seed Treat is a fine powder that is applied directly on the seed at planting time.
+The treatment adheres to the seed coat and also provides lubrication for finger and air planter mechanisms.
 The product contains micronutrients and naturally occurring enzymes, proteins, and amino acids that enhance the germination process and provide an early source of nutrients for the plant.

 The result is faster seedling emergence, higher germination rates and more vigorous, earlier plant growth.
 As the emerged plant grows, Dry Seed Treat continues to work by enhancing plant root development (including nodulation in soybeans and other legumes), nutrient uptake and plant growth.
 At harvest, Dry Seed Treat promotes faster maturity and dry-down, higher yields and test weight and less lodging.